Pittsfield Credit Union Robbery Suspect Nabbed in Boston

 The Globe reports that a man wearing a hooded sweat shirt, sunglasses and hat left the Brookline Bank on Beacon Street after being asked to remove his glasses but met with an individual dressed in similar fashion outside.
 Another Beacon Street bank reported later in the day that a man of the same description was acting suspicious.

-Police tracked the suspects to a hotel and found evidence of the Pittsfield bank robbery.
+Police tracked the suspects to a hotel and found evidence of the Pittsfield robbery.
 Santos was arrested at the same time.

 The Boston office of the FBI violent crimes task force and the Brookline Police Department are cooperating in the investigation.